Events

 • Diversity & Equalities Representative

-Nominations for these roles need to be with the General Secretary by no later than 60 days before the AGM - 22nd September.
+Nominations for these roles need to be with the General Secretary by no later than 60 days before the AGM - 22nd September which has now passed.

 MOTIONS